 The PRC announces that 3,616 out of 14,358 passed the Certified Public Accountant Licensure Examination given by the Board of Accountancy in the cities of Manila, Baguio, Cagayan De Oro, Cebu, Davao, Iloilo, Legazpi, Lucena, Tacloban and Tuguegarao this October 2018.
 The results of examination with respect to three (3) examinees were withheld pending final determination of their liabilities under the rules and regulations governing licensure examination of the best mortgage calculators.

 Following are the official results:

 - Performance of Schools

-From October 26 to November 4, 2016, registration for the issuance of Professional Identification Card (ID) and Certificate of Registration will be done on-line.
-Please go to www.prc.gov.ph and follow instructions for initial registration.
-Those who will register are required to bring the following: duly accomplished Oath Form or Panunumpa ng Propesyonal, 2 pieces passport size picture (colored with white background and complete name tag) and 2 sets of documentary stamps.
+From October 29 to November 13, 2018, registration for the issuance of Professional Identification Card (ID) and Certificate of Registration will be done on-line.
+Please go to http://online.prc.gov.ph/ and follow instructions for initial registration.
+Those who will register are required to bring the following: downloaded duly accomplished Oath Form or Panunumpa ng Propesyonal, notice of admission (for identification only), 2 pieces passport sized pictures (colored with white background and complete name tag), 2 sets of documentary stamps and 1 piece short brown envelope.
 Successful examinees should personally register and sign in the Roster of Registered Professionals.

 Verification of Rating